Microsoft software for schools

 The Ministry covers the cost of the software for all New Zealand state and state-integrated schools.

 The Ministry’s Microsoft New Zealand School Agreement is in effect from now until 31 December 2021.

-If you are a state or state-integrated school, you do not need to do anything to continue using your current Microsoft software.
-For newer applications under the 2019-2021 agreement such as Minecraft Education Edition, schools must contact Datacom for assistance to install them.
+If you're a state or state-integrated school, you don't need to do anything to continue using your current Microsoft software.
+For newer applications under the 2019-21 agreement such as Minecraft Education Edition, schools must contact Datacom for assistance to install them.

-If you wish to be able to access cloud-delivered software (such as Office 365 Pro Plus) and you have not already registered in the agreement, email email@example.com.
+If you want to be able to access cloud-delivered software (such as Office 365 Pro Plus) and you haven't already registered in the agreement, contact Datacom.

-Once you are registered, your IT contact person can download software from the Volume Licensing Service Centre website (external link) .
+Once you're registered, your IT contact person can download software from the Volume Licensing Service Centre website.

 The ICT Helpdesk gives free help with installation and software problems.

 Phone: 0800 Call ICT (0800 22 55 42)

 All school-owned and leased computers and on local, remote or hosted servers.
 Staff and students can access the school network on their personal or school-provided devices.
 If the school activates Office 365, teachers and students can access Office 365 Pro Plus software for their personal devices.

 You can use any version of the software available under the Agreement.
 However, some software is no longer supported by Microsoft.

 Using unsupported software, particularly Windows XP and Windows Server 2003, puts your school computers and data at risk.
 Plan to migrate to more recent software.

-Order any extra products you require from firstname.lastname@example.org.
+To order any extra products you require contact Datacom.

 Some of the Software Assurance Benefits include: